 20. Plunge Your Face in Really Cold Water

-Apparently, plunging your face in a basin of cold water and holding it there (for maybe 5 seconds or so) is meant to trigger the ‘mammalian dive reflex’ which lowers your heart rate and blood pressure, calming the system.
+Apparently, plunging your face in a basin of cold water and holding it there (for a couple of seconds) is meant to trigger the ‘mammalian dive reflex’ which lowers your heart rate and blood pressure, calming the system.

-Personally, I don’t like this idea – it feels a bit too shocking and brutal for the middle of the night when you’re already feeling fragile – but I’m including it here, as some people say it helps.
+Personally, I don’t like this idea – it feels a bit too shocking and brutal for the middle of the night when you’re already feeling fragile – but I’m including it here, as some people say it helps them.

 21. Learn a Poem